-The Office of Sustainability is working closely with City departments and community stakeholders to support positive transformation of the local food system.
-Some of the key programs and initiatives that are led by our office include:
+The Office of Sustainability is working closely with City departments and community partners to support positive transformation of the local food system.
+Read on to explore some of the key programs and initiatives led by our office.

 The Central Texas School Garden Network brings together individuals and organizations interested in creating thriving gardens on local K-12 school campuses.
 This working group meets regularly to share best practices and lessons learned about growing plants, creating opportunities for hands-on learning for students, and enjoying the harvest from onsite edible and habitat gardens.

 Through the network, helpful resources have been collected and posted online to help people get started or maintain wildlife habitat gardens, food gardens, outdoor classrooms and trails, domesticated animal programs, pollinator programs, and water collection for irrigation.
 The goal is to ensure that school garden programs throughout Austin have sustained staffing and materials to improve student health outcomes, academic outcomes, and school experiences.

 Launched in 2012, the Bright Green Future Grant program offers funding for Austin-area students, teachers, and parents to implement sustainability projects that promote lifelong environmental stewardship at their school campus.
 Many of these projects strengthen the local food system by including composting systems, rainwater collection, and organic vegetable gardens.

 Project funding comes from the Office of Sustainability, Austin Resource Recovery, Watershed Protection, Public Works, and Austin Transportation Departments.

 In early 2017, the Office of Sustainability collected data from over 800 food retail establishments to assess the availability of healthy, nutritious food throughout the Austin area.
 The findings from this study will help guide new and existing healthy food initiatives and outreach for residents who live in areas that face barriers to healthy food access.